Most wanted! Mystic Merlin – Mr Magician (Capitol)

 Classy and timeless, and probably their most boiling jam ever!

-Hailing from NYC, Mystic Merlin probably got their name because of their initially activity.
+Hailing from NYC, Mystic Merlin probably got their name because of their initial activity.
 As a matter of fact, they started as a novelty act incorporating magic in their shows.

 Infos may vary upon sources as to if they started as a 5 or 6-piece band.
 In other words, if Leslie Dorsey was on the original line-up made of Barry Strutt, Clyde Bullard, Jerry Anderson, Keith Gonzales, and Sly Randolph.
-Or if he happened to joined them later on.
+Or if he happened to join them later on.
 One thing for sure being the fact that Freddie Jackson joined them as the lead vocalist on their third and final album.
+The group being mostly remembered for gems such as ‘Just Can’t Give You Up’, ’60 Thrills A Minute’ and ‘Mr Magician’.
+If not the unsung ‘Full Moon Rising’.